perkzen/finanzo/README.md

 # Todo

-- [ ] translations for months
-- [ ] delete warning for deleting report
 - [ ] create skeleton loading
-- [ ] make that you cant submit empty forms
-- [ ] better error handling
 - [ ] add tests
 - [ ] add details when click on transaction
 - [ ] fix login when revisiting site (if already logged in redirect to dashboard)